vphantom/vof/SPECIFICATION.md

 ### Timestamp

-In VOF Binary, 1,750,750,750 is subtracted from timestamps on the wire.
+In VOF Binary, 1,750,750,750 is subtracted from timestamps on the wire, which makes zero around June 2025 (instead of January 1970) to make typical timestamps smaller.

 <!-- /advanced -->